 When you look at the statistics for failure the numbers are staggering, IBM Research shows that 60% of IT Projects fail, according to Bloomberg’s 80% of first-time business go bust in the first 18 months, and Forbes will tell you that 95% of product launches fail.

-It’s the costs here which are the most significant and impactful, and while there can be many reasons as to why things fail, good leadership can prevent or avoid many of them, and actually deliver the desired results and associated benefits.
+It’s the costs here which are the most significant and impactful, and while there can be many reasons as to why things fail, good Leadership Workshops can prevent or avoid many of them, and actually deliver the desired results and associated benefits.